-Following a successful pilot project, this will embed the development of film culture within Scotland’s libraries, to improve the provision of film and moving image education across Scotland and to engage communities with public libraries and each other through the medium of film.
-This project relates to Strategic Aim 1: Reading, Literacy & Learning; Strategic Aim 4: Social Wellbeing; and Strategic Aim 6: Excellent Public Services.
+This project embedded the development of film culture within Scotland’s libraries.
+It aimed to improve the provision of film and moving image education across Scotland and to engage communities with public libraries and each other through the medium of film.

 Public Libraries Volunteer Accreditation Scheme

-The aim of this project is to establish a volunteer accreditation framework which supports volunteer programmes in public libraries and enables participants to follow a pathway which assists employability and wellbeing and provides formal verification of skills and experience gained.
-This aligns with Strategic Aim 3: Economic Wellbeing.
+The project established a volunteer accreditation framework which supports volunteer programmes in public libraries.
+It enables participants to follow a pathway which assists employability and wellbeing as well as providing formal verification of skills and experience gained.

 Building the Librarian in the Multi-Professional Healthcare Team

-A new service model will be created connecting librarians, citizens, healthcare professionals and the third sector in dynamic teams to support self-management, shared decision-making and health literacy.
-This aligns with five Strategic Aims: Reading, Literacy & Learning; Digital Inclusion; Economic Wellbeing; Social Wellbeing; and Excellent Pubic Services.
+A new service model was created for this project which connected librarians, citizens, healthcare professionals and the third sector in dynamic teams to support self-management, shared decision-making and health literacy.

 Precious Things - Precious Stories